Current Funding Efforts | IIE

 Current Funding Efforts

-Through the Fall 2025 ESF Round, IIENetwork member institutions may nominate up to 5 international students who are financially impacted by one of the following emergencies:
+Through the 2026 Venezuela round, IIENetwork member institutions may now nominate up to 5 international students financially impacted by the June 2026 earthquakes in Venezuela.

 Eligibility and Selection Criteria